 Start with one or more worker nodes to run the container workloads.

-Manage the deployment of those workloads from one or more master nodes.
+Manage the deployment of those workloads from one or more control plane nodes.

 In only a few years, Kubernetes has seen massive cloud and on-premise adoption.
 The open source development model allows many people to extend Kubernetes by implementing different technologies for components such as networking, storage, and authentication.